Email FacebookTwitterMenu burgerClose thin

 An annuity is an insurance policy where you pay, either once or periodically, in return for a guaranteed income.
 The payments may begin right away or at a specified future date.
 The payments may last until you pass away or only for a predetermined period.
 It all depends on what type of annuity you have, and there are many types available.
 Think of annuities as both low-risk and low-growth investments.

 For example, a variable annuity with a $2,000,000 premium might offer the holder a monthly payout of $9,735.
-Over the course of a year, that amounts to $116,820, meaning the payout rate is approximately 5.8%.
+Over a year, that amounts to $116,820, meaning the payout rate is approximately 5.8%.

 9. Peer-to-Peer Lending

 Peer-to-peer lending is a form of lending or borrowing that uses money from individual investors instead of banks or other financial institutions.
 Usually, an online platform, such as LendingTree, will bring together borrowers who need funds and investors willing to lend.
-When investing in a peer-to-peer lending platform you will get notes that represent slivers of many of the platform’s loans.
+When investing in a peer-to-peer lending platform, you will get notes that represent slivers of many of the platform’s loans.
 For example, a $10,000 investment could give you small stakes in hundreds of loans.

 The return, though, can be much better than other fixed-income investments.
 Interest rates can range from nearly 10% to more than 30%.
-Know the risks: lenders can default; there’s no FDIC insurance, and underwriting standards are not up to the standard that banks use.
+Know the risks: lenders can default; there’s no FDIC insurance, and underwriting standards are not up to the standards that banks use.

 Bottom Line